Neelima2612/Personal-Finance-Tracker/README.md

  ▶️ How to Run the Project

-Launch the desktop application directly from your terminal python main.py
+Launch the desktop application directly from your terminal: python login.py
+eg: username :anant  password:1223

 🔧 Configuration & System Behavior